h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

    :alt: GBM MOJO model

 The following code snippet shows how to download a MOJO from R and run the PrintMojo tool on the command line to make a .png file.
+To better control the look and feel of your tree, we have added on two extra options off PrintMojo to allow you to control the number of decimal points shown for numbers and to control the font sizes.

+However, be careful not to choose a big font size that you cannot see your whole tree.
+The default fontsize is 14.
+We would not recommend using any font size over 20.

 ::